 "That America, that flawed and wonderful America, is our very birthright and together, following the guidepost that was Barbara Jordan, we can finally claim it," said Abrams.
 "We have only but to act."

-Following her speech, Greg Anderson, a policy advisor to the Office of the Mayor Pro Tem of Austin, presented Abrams with a proclamation announcing Feb.
-21, 2012 as Stacey Abrams day.
+Following her speech, Greg Anderson, a policy adviser to the office of the mayor pro tem of Austin, presented Abrams with a proclamation announcing Feb.
+21, 2012 as Stacey Abrams Day.

 More on Stacey Abrams:

-Stacey Abrams is the House Minority Leader for the Georgia General Assembly and State Representative for the 84th House District.
-She is the first woman to lead either party in the Georgia General Assembly and is the first African-American to lead the House of Representatives.
-She was recently named one of “12 to Watch in 2012” by GOVERNING Magazine.
+Stacey Abrams is the House minority leader for the Georgia General Assembly and state representative for the 89th House District.
+She is the first woman to lead either party in the Georgia General Assembly and is the first African-American to lead its House of Representatives.
+She was recently named one of "12 to Watch in 2012" by Governing magazine.

 Abrams is a term member of the Council on Foreign Relations, a Next Generation Fellow of the American Assembly, an American Marshall Memorial Fellow and an alumna of Leadership Georgia, Leadership Atlanta and the Regional Leadership Institute.
-She has published articles on issues of public policy, taxation and nonprofit organizations, including pieces with The American Prospect, The Christian Science Monitor, Yale Law and Policy Review, and the Southern University Law Review.
+She has published articles on issues of public policy, taxation and nonprofit organizations, including pieces in The American Prospect, The Christian Science Monitor, Yale Law and Policy Review and the Southern University Law Review.
 Abrams received her J.D. from the Yale Law School.
-She graduated from the LBJ School of Public Affairs at the University of Texas at Austin.
-She earned a B.A. in Interdisciplinary Studies (Political Science, Economics and Sociology) from Spelman College, magna cum laude.
+She graduated from the LBJ School of Public Affairs at The University of Texas at Austin.
+She earned a B.A. in interdisciplinary studies (political science, economics and sociology) from Spelman College, magna cum laude.